 Department of English and UTK Writing Center

-The Department of English, UTK Writing Center, University Libraries, and College of Arts and Sciences are pleased to announce a new service in Spring Semester, 2016, to assist international graduate students with writing.
+The Department of English, UTK Writing Center, University Libraries, and College of Arts and Sciences are pleased to announce a new service to assist international graduate students with writing.

 Consultation will be available by appointment and on a drop-in basis at a satellite office of the Writing Center located in Room 220G, Commons North, Hodges Library.
 Services will be provided by an ESL writing specialist from the Department of English.
-Appointments may be scheduled beginning January 18, 2016.
 Interested students should send an email request for more information or to schedule an appointment to: email@example.com.
 Depending on interest, group workshops may be held during the semester.
 To receive announcements, please send a message to firstname.lastname@example.org with “graduate workshop notification” in the subject line.

 This new service is offered to all UTK international graduate students as a pilot project.
 For Spring semester, 2016, staffing will be at 10 hours per week, funded by the Department of English and the UTK Writing Center.
 We plan to assess demand, with the hope of expanding services after the pilot project concludes.

 Student Counseling Center offers academic support services to graduate students including dissertation groups and opportunities to discuss study techniques designed to accommodate individual learning styles.

 Student Counseling Center